grinsted/script.screensaver.feedreader/README.md

 # Feedreader
-## an rss sreensaver for KODI/XBMC
+## an rss screensaver for KODI/XBMC

 Feedreader will shows you the news and images from multiple rss feeds of your choice.